Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 It’s all too easy to overstate the value of having a million grind adjustment settings.
 Sure, the best burr coffee grinder will have a high number of grind settings and will produce consistent results across the spectrum.
 However, those on a limited budget should look for a burr grinder that’ll perform well for their preferred preparation method.

-What’s arguably more important than numbers is whether or not the grinder can be adjusted steplessly.
-Not being constrained by preset levels will allow you more freedom to precisely dial in your grind settings.
+What’s arguably more important than numbers is whether or not the grinder has a stepless grind adjustment mechanism.
+Not being constrained by preset levels will allow you more freedom when fine tuning your grind settings.

 Burr Grinder Noise Levels